rhaberkorn/applause2/README.md

 This may require root rights for accessing HID devices.
 You may also add the current user to the `input` group.
+On FreeBSD, you might need to add the current user to the `wheel` group and give read acceess to evdev nodes by creating `/etc/devd.rules`:

+    [localrules=10]
+      add path 'input/*' mode 0640

 Example (one channel):